SAVE THE DATE

 The workshop is split into five themes that are noted below.
 Sessions are scheduled covering the main themes.
 Each session will be comprised of a mix of invited keynote speakers, with the remaining slots determined through an open call for presentation opportunity for all interested participants.
 The workshop should allow for different stakeholders with potentially opposing views to present their opinion and lead to a constructive scientific debate.

-Call for Poster Abstracts: October, 2018
+Call for Platform and Poster Abstracts: October, 2018

 Topic #1: Advances in Analytical Methods: How to Detect and Quantify Relevant Low-Level Chemical Exposure from All Routes?